on

 The temporary code is called an authorisation code.
 Exchange this code for an access token in Step 2.

-Note: An authorisation code can only be exchanged once for an access token.
+Important note: An authorisation code can only be exchanged once for an access token.
 If the authorisation code is exchanged more than once, the Xplan server will respond with a status of HTTP 400 Bad Request and an invalid_grant error. |

 You need to use the authorisation code from STEP 1 to exchange for an access token.